 - Put a piece of cardboard in between or under fabric to protect underneath surface or other side of clothes from paint

 - To paint on silk, use fluid acrylics.
 Purchase fluid acrylics or thin acrylic paint with fluid medium.
 Golden Fluid Acrylics come in set of 10.

 - Acrylics are super great for painting on leather items, which means you can customize your jackets, wallets and shoes.
 Please, paint only on clean surface – you will definitely need Isopropyl alcohol to de-grease or even leather deglazer if your leather item was covered with silicone coat.
 And, finally, if you really want to use this leather item after painting on it, you need to protect it with Paint Finisher like Angelus Brand Acrylic Leather Paint Finisher

 - Acrylic paint for leather – Angelus Leather Paint (set of 12)

 Acrylic paint on Wood

 Wood is the most stable and solid surface to paint on.
-You can paint on natural wood or on composite boards, but always remember that you need to prime your wooden surface to make sure all natural elements in wood and impurities will not destroy your painting.
+You can paint on natural wood or composite boards, but always remember that you need to prime your wooden surface to make sure all-natural elements in wood and impurities will not destroy your painting.